Hämeen Härkätie: Etymology

 The origin of the term "Hämeen härkätie" - the Oxen road of Tavastia is not known.
 The term occurs mainly in Häme at the far end of the road in folk poetry of the road-side parishes.
 The folk poetry in Finland proper exclude the term "Oxen road" with some exceptions in the environments of the Halikonlahti bay in present-day Salo.
 Halikonlahti bay has been traditionally seen as the ancient port of the Tavastians.

 Route

 The first known description of the route of the road is made by Jaakko Teitti in 1556.
-At the time the road was 162 kilometers long and the route started from the Aura river valley and continued via villages of Lieto, Tarvasjoki, Marttila, Koski, Somero, Tammelan Letku, Tammelan Porras and Renko continuing through sparsely populated uplands of Tammela to Häme Castle.
+At the time the road was 162 kilometers long and the route started from the Aura river valley and continued via the villages of Lieto, Tarvasjoki, Marttila, Koski, Somero, Letku, Porras and Renko continuing through sparsely populated uplands of Tammela to Häme Castle.
 Winter time winter roads were used and the route of the road varied on small degree.
 Journey from Turku to Häme took approximately 4–6 days.
 In 1938 the route was designated Finnish national road 10, but in 1962 a new road with a different route was built to replace Hämeen Härkätie as a new road 10.
 The route is currently scattered among multiple regional roads, private roads and streets.
 Parts have been designated as a scenic route for tourism purposes.